ap

 Getting your player ready...

-Xcel Energy plans to preemptively cut power to more than 7,000 customers in southern Colorado on Wednesday, citing high winds and elevated fire risks.
+Xcel Energy pulled back on plans to cut power to more than 7,000 customers in southern Colorado on Wednesday, after wind speeds were lower than expected.

-Red flag warnings were issued Wednesday by for most of Colorado, including the Front Range, Eastern Plains and southern state — where Xcel will implement a starting at noon.
+issued red flag warnings Wednesday for most of Colorado, including the Front Range, Eastern Plains and southern state — where Xcel said it would implement a at noon.

-The red flag warnings, which will be in effect from 10 a.m. to midnight, call for wind gusts of up to 60 mph and humidity as low as 5%, according to the weather service.
+The red flag warnings, which started at 10 a.m. and will remain in effect until midnight, call for wind gusts of up to 60 mph and humidity as low as 5%, according to the weather service.

-“Extreme fire danger is expected,” according to a for the San Luis Valley area, which is expected to be impacted by Xcel’s outages.
+“Extreme fire danger is expected,” stated a for the San Luis Valley area, which was impacted by Xcel’s outages.
 “Fires will uncontrollably spread and be very destructive.”

 The San Luis Valley is also experiencing extreme to exceptional drought, .

-Xcel’s preemptive power outages will affect roughly 7,100 customers in Alamosa, Conejos, Costilla and Rio Grande counties, according to the utility.
-Unplanned outages may also impact customers outside of those counties.
+Xcel’s preemptive power outages would have affected roughly 7,100 customers in Alamosa, Conejos, Costilla and Rio Grande counties, according to the utility.

 This is a developing story and may be updated.